Future Fund, Timeline

 Renée Green, United Space of Conditioned Becoming, 2007

 Now and always, our most significant individual support has come from artists, a commitment that, beyond just Board governance, has shaped the very identity of PARTICIPANT.
-Artist and former Board President Jacqueline Humphries has generously made a foundational gift to launch PARTICIPANT’s Future Fund, which begins with a period of Radical Intention Setting.
-She is joined by Josh Smith, who has also generously supported the Future Fund with a leading gift.
+Beginning in 2022, artist and former Board President Jacqueline Humphries generously made a foundational gift to launch PARTICIPANT’s Future Fund, which necessitated a period of Radical Intention Setting.
+She was joined by Josh Smith, who also generously supported the Future Fund with a leading gift.

-Throughout this experimental period, Phase One: Radical Intention Setting, PARTICIPANT will remain unwavering in our mission, and endeavor to expand it.
-We will unite our exhibitions and estates programs under one roof, offering a picture of the promise our future holds: a more permanent space, a space that encourages cultural transformation, while providing research and care for prior experimental artistic practices, a repository of intergenerational memory, speaking to the future.
+Throughout this experimental period of Radical Intention Setting, PARTICIPANT remains unwavering in our mission, and endeavors to expand it.
+Uniting our Exhibitions and Estates programs under one roof has offered a picture of the promise our future holds, demonstrating that each facet of our work deeply informs the other, and further highlights the experimental work of artists and curators today.
+This moment is vital to our small organization as we strive to foster cultural transformation while providing research and care for prior experimental artistic practices, creating a repository of intergenerational memory, speaking to the future.

 Baseera Khan performing Braidrage, Feb 26, 2017, as part of iamuslima